Here are seven ways you can take action to make a difference for dogs suffering in puppy mills:

 Our downloadable advocacy guide is a great resource with ideas that can help propel you into action.
 It also offers a detailed guide on working for passage of laws in your own community that will improve the lives of dogs in puppy mills.

-Our Puppy Mill Task Force tip line is available to anyone with information on a possible crime involving puppy mills.
-If you witnessed deplorable conditions in person and wish to file a complaint, please call 1-877-MILL-TIP.
+Anyone with information on a possible crime involving puppy mills can report it.
+If you witnessed deplorable conditions in person and wish to file a complaint, please fill out this form.

 View our list of localities that have passed ordinances banning the sale of cats and dogs in pet stores not obtained from shelters or rescues.